 Sunday evening video forecast

-Use the WBRZ WX App to keep tabs on the afternoon showers and storms.
-Hour-by-hour weather tracking is available for your location on the WBRZ WX App on your Apple or Android device.
-Follow WBRZ Weather on Facebook and Twitter for even more weather updates and unique weather insight from the whole team!
+Your weather updates can always be found on News 2, wbrz.com, and the WBRZ WX App on your Apple or Android device.
+Follow WBRZ Weather on Facebook and Twitter for even more weather updates while you are on the go.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.